Gbenga-Akinyemi/American-s-01-sentiments.18.1.24/README.md

 The objective of the project is to specifically highlight the overall sentiment that envelopes President Joe Biden's statements and press releases on this day, 18th January 2024.
 Also, this project intends to show the most used words.
 Knowing this could give an idea of  how important projects related to the most frequent words are of the president.

 ## Method of Analysis
-The projects  employs popular approaches in text analytics to analyze the text data collected to provide meaningful insights.
+The project  employs popular approaches in text analytics to analyze the text data collected to provide meaningful insights.

 ### 1. Word Cloud Concept :
-A word cloud is provides a visual representation of text data where words are displayed in varying sizes based on their frequency or importance within a given body of text.
-Per the text data analyzed, based on press stetements and reseallesses of President Joe Biden, 18th January, 2023, the following visualization is derived.
-Special Python library for word cloud was employed in the producing the analysis and the resulting visualization.
+A word cloud provides a visual representation of text data where words are displayed in varying sizes based on their frequency or importance within a given body of text.
+Per the text data analyzed, based on press statements and releases of President Joe Biden, on 18th January 2023, the following visualization is derived.
+A special Python library for Word Cloud was employed in producing the analysis and the resulting visualization.

 #### Joe Biden's Most Frequently Used Words(18.1.2024)